 Best Nail Gun for Framing – Gas or Fuel Cell

-Though battery-powered nailers like our choice above keep getting better, the Paslode CF325XP framing nailer still finds favor among Pros.
+Though battery-powered nailers like our choice above keep getting better, the Paslode CFN325XP replaces the CF325XP framing nailer and should still find favor among Pros.
 This especially holds true when it comes to punch-list work.
 This tool hit the market well before any of the pure battery-powered options.

 We have an article on how fuel nailers work, but this tool drives its 30° nails when a small lithium-ion battery ignites a gas from a cartridge.
 It functions much more quickly than DeWalt and Bostitch battery-powered nailers with their firing delays.
 You do get a slight delay and a gas smell to put up with.
 Of course, there’s also the additional cost of new gas cartridges every 1200 shots or so.

 Overall, the Paslode Cordless XP framer remains a popular cordless choice among Pro users.
 The lack of a bump-fire mode and its limited capacity makes it a tough sell as a primary tool, but it’s a capable cordless option.
 At $349, we still consider this the best fuel nail gun on the market.